breatheco-de/content/src/content/lesson/bootstrap-tutorial-of-bootstrap-5.md

 > ☝️ Bootstrap versions & download

-Bootstrap has many versions, always check if you are using the latest version of Bootstrap on your project, here you can find all the available versions: [https://getbootstrap.com/docs/versions/](https://getbootstrap.com/docs/versions/).
+Bootstrap has many versions.
+Always check if you are using the latest version of Bootstrap on your project.
+Here you can find all the available versions: [https://getbootstrap.com/docs/versions/](https://getbootstrap.com/docs/versions/).

-We recommend using a CDN to import bootstrap in your HTML like this one: [https://www.bootstrapcdn.com/](https://www.bootstrapcdn.com/)
+We recommend using a CDN to import bootstrap into your HTML like this one: [https://www.bootstrapcdn.com/](https://www.bootstrapcdn.com/)

-If you are migrating your project to a newer Bootstrap version remember to check its documentation.
+If you are migrating your project to a newer Bootstrap version, remember to check its documentation.